Kiuwan logo

 4. User Lockout

 Overzealous security measures can lock out legitimate users, causing frustration and operational delays.
 Avoid this by using lockout policies that balance security and usability.
-Consider features like progressive delays between failed attempts and automated alerts for suspicious activities.
+Consider progressive delays between failed attempts and automated alerts for suspicious activities.

 📑 Case Study: Successful MFA Integration and Its Impact